Second round of invitations

 - you weren’t randomly selected to submit an application

-- we don’t receive it within 90 days after we sent the invitation to apply
+- we don’t receive it within 90 days after we sent the invitation

 - Date Modified: